DataDog/integrations-extras/rookout/README.md

     ![Create new template button][5]

-5. Copy the Datadog Custom Metric rule template [available here][6] into the editor and replace the default rule template.
+5. Copy the Datadog Custom Metric rule template [available here][6] into the editor and replace the default rule template

     ![Datadog Custom Metric rule template][7]